Aalto-LeTech/aplus-courses/TESTING.md

 **9.6** Select **Submit as: > Submit alone**, click **OK**.

 **9.7** ASSERTION: The **Assignment successfully sent for assessment: You will be notified here when feedback is available.
-(You may also always check any of your submissions on the course website in A+.)** notification is shown.
+(You may also always check any ... )** notification is shown.

 ### 10 Refreshing Modules and Assignments